Infernalum/Web-Application-Security/README.md

 ```
 This will replace browsershot files of latest version with vulnerable ones.

-After it the example.pdf file will create in the /app directory.
+Then the example.pdf file will create in the /app directory.
 To extract it use the built-in Docker commands, e.g.
 ```sh
 docker cp $CONTAINER_ID:/app/example.pdf /path/to/home/dir
 ```